 Elevation: 10,420 ft

-Climbing and access information information for this peak is found on page 336.
-I erred in the book, the peak is actually on the Targhee Peak USGS Quad.
+Climbing and access information information for this peak is on Page 336 of the book.
+I erred in the book; the peak is actually on the USGS Targhee Peak quad.
 Livingston Douglas has provided a more detailed route description which is set out below.

-This peak is not officially named and is often referred to as the Freemont County High Point.
-As a county high point, this remote peak does see a significant number of climbs each year.
+This peak is not officially named and is often referred to as the Fremont County High Point.
+As a county high point, this remote peak sees a significant number of climbs each year.
 Be advised that the Henrys Lake Range is located just west of Yellowstone National Park.
-As part of the greater Yellowstone ecosystem it is prime habitat for grizzly bears.
+As part of the greater Yellowstone ecosystem, it is prime habitat for grizzly bears.
 In fact, my climbing partners and I were charged by a young grizzly on the day the day we climbed Targhee Peak.
-We highly recommend you visit the National Park Service’s Staying Safe Around Bears page before venturing into the Henrys Lake Range
+We highly recommend that you visit the National Park Service’s Staying Safe Around Bears page before venturing into the Henrys Lake Range.
+USGS Targhee Peak

 North Targhee Peak Update by Livingston Douglas